AlgoMaster Logo

 Code

-With three nested loops, we're re-scanning overlapping ranges from scratch for every pair.
-What if we precomputed the minimum value to the left and maximum value to the right of each position, so each check became O(1)?
+The three nested loops re-scan overlapping ranges from scratch for every pair.
+The next approach precomputes the minimum value to the left and the maximum value to the right of each position, turning each check into O(1).

 Approach 2: Prefix Min and Suffix Max